 Fineweave Placemats - The Making of

-Our placemats are made by over 250 Hadithi artisans, that are traditional Taita basket weavers.
+Our placemats are made by over 250 Hadithi artisans, They are traditional Taita basket weavers.
 They live in and around the Taita Hills.
-Watch the making of video at the bottom of this page.

 The Taita hills are a green lush area, with maize and even rice growing on its flanks, as it receives more rainfall thanks to its high altitude.
 A breath of fresh air in a semi-desert.